¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

-- At least 5 days prior to an elective or scheduled admission as an inpatient in a hospital, extended care or rehabilitation facility, or hospice facility or as soon as reasonably possible.
+- At least 5 calendar days prior to an elective or scheduled admission as an inpatient in a hospital, extended care or rehabilitation facility, or hospice facility or as soon as reasonably possible.

-- At least 30 days prior to the initial evaluation for organ transplant services or as soon as reasonably possible.
+- At least 30 calendar days prior to the initial evaluation for organ transplant services or as soon as reasonably possible.

-- At least 30 days prior to receiving clinical trial services or as soon as reasonably possible.
+- At least 30 calendar days prior to receiving clinical trial services or as soon as reasonably possible.

 - Within 24 hours (or as soon as reasonably possible) of any inpatient admission, including emergent inpatient admissions.

-- At least 5 days prior to the start (or as soon as reasonably possible) of home health care except those members needing home health care after hospital discharge.
+- At least 5 calendar days prior to the start (or as soon as reasonably possible) of home health care except those members needing home health care after hospital discharge.